comet-buildings/ts-glue/README.md

 _giveMeANumber()_ function.
 Then we override the registered random number generator.
 Since dependency injection is lazy, since dependencies are resolved each time an injected function get executed, _giveMeANumber()_ calls the very last registered random generator.

 ts-glue lazyness is very handy when one part of your codebase is managed by `ts-glue` but not everything.
-We have included in the example folder an [Express](TODO) express example app that demonstrate how to use components managed by `ts-glue` from Express routes that are out of the scoe of `ts-glue`.
+We have included in the example folder an [Express](TODO) express example app that demonstrate how to use components managed by `ts-glue` from Express routes that are out of the scope of `ts-glue`.

 ## Modularity